jmuzzi/TP53_modelling/README.md

 ## How to Run

 To replicate all results and generate the figures:
-  Open the file founder_model.Rmd in RStudio or any RMarkdown-compatible IDE.
+  Open the file TP53_founder_modelling R1_Code ocean.Rmd in RStudio or any RMarkdown-compatible IDE.
   Knit the document to PDF format.
   Output figures will be saved in the current working directory.